RopoMen/angular-lodash/README.md

 </body>
 ```

-#### 2. Use defined utils
+#### 2. Use utils module
-All methods defined in LoDash API can be used inside view, controller and directive, because those are bind to $scope. (or in filters and services through $rootScope, but prefer using DI service!)
+All methods defined in LoDash API can be used inside view template, controller and directive, because those are bind to $scope. (or in filters and services through $rootScope, but prefer using DI service!)
 ```html
 <body ng-app="myApp">
   <div ng-controller="MyCtrl">